 Transmit State Machine (TSM): The TSM controls the functions of the serializer, preamble generator, and JAM generator.
 It determines the proper sequence of events that the transmitter follows under various network conditions.
-If no collision occurs, the transmitter prefixes a 62-bit preamble and 2-bit Start of Frame Delimiter (SFD) at the beginning of each packet, then sends the serialized data.
+If no collision occurs, the transmitter prefixes a 62-bit preamble and 2-bit Start of Frame Delimiter (SFD) at the beginning of each packet and then sends the serialized data.
 At the end of the packet, an optional 4-byte CRC pattern is appended.
 If a collision occurs, the transmitter switches from transmitting data to sending a 4-byte Jam pattern to notify all nodes that a collision has occurred.
 Should the collision occur during the preamble, the transmitter waits for it to complete before jamming.
-After the transmission has completed, the transmitter writes status in the Transmit Control register (Section 6.3.4).
+After the transmission has completed, the transmitter writes status in the Transmit Control register (see Section 6.3.4).

-Protocol State Machine: The protocol state machine assures that the SONIC-T obeys the CSMA/CD protocol.
-Before transmitting, this state machine monitors the carrier sense and collision signals for network activity.
-If another node(s) is currently transmitting, the SONIC-T defers until the network is guiet, then transmits after its Interframe Gap Timer (9.6 μs) has expired.
+Protocol State Machine: The protocol state machine assures that the SONIC-T obeys the CSMA/CD protocol, Before transmitting, this state machine monitors the carrier sense and collision signals for network activity.
+If any other nodes are currently transmitting, the SONIC-T defers its transmission until the network is quiet.
+It then transmits after its Interframe Gap Timer (9.6 μs) has expired.
 The Interframe Gap time is divided into two portions.
-During the first 6.4 μs, network activity restarts the Interframe Gap timer.
+During the first 6.4 μs, any new network activity will restart the Interframe Gap timer.
 Beyond this time, however, network activity is ignored and the state machine waits the remaining 3.2 μs before transmitting.
-If the SONIC-T experiences a collision during a transmission, the SONIC-T switches from transmitting data to a 4-byte JAM pattern (4 bytes of all 1's), before ceasing to transmit.
+If the SONIC-T experiences a collision during a transmission, it switches from transmitting data to transmitting a 4-byte JAM pattern (4 bytes of all 1's), before ceasing to transmit.
 The SONIC-T then waits a random number of slot times (51.2 μs) determined by the Truncated Binary Exponential Backoff Algorithm before reattempting another transmission.
-In this algorithm, the number of slot times to delay before the nth retransmission is chosen to be a random integer r in the range where $k = \min(n,10)$
+In this algorithm, the number of slot times to delay before the nth retransmission is chosen to be a random integer r in the range of: